 Stage One: Before the tour leaves, all Bursars will meet in Cape Town for three days.
 The object of this time will be for the Bursars to be introduced to one another / to interact both formally and informally / to be appraised of the tour programme / to understand fully their role and the expectations of them.
 This stage concludes with a Farewell Dinner with the Abe Bailey Trustees and past Bursars (Old Abes).

-Stage Two: The group will spend two night in Addis Ababa, Ethiopia, en route to London where they will visit the Headquarters of the African Union.
-Here they will be addressed by speakers regarding the vision and modus operandi of the AU and there will be plentiful opportunities to question and interrogate the presenters.
+Stage Two: The group will spend two nights in Addis Ababa, Ethiopia, en route to London where they will visit the Headquarters of the African Union and the United Nations Economic Commission for Africa (UNECA).
+Here they will be addressed by speakers regarding the vision and modus operandi of the AU and UNECA and there will be plentiful opportunities to question and interrogate the presenters.

 Stage Three: For nine days, the Bursars will be based at Goodenough College in North London.
-During this time, they will be touring the sights of London, meeting people of interest, giving presentations to the bursars, attending discussion groups, attending West End theatre productions like Hamilton and Les Miserables.
+During this time, they will be touring the sights of London, meeting people of interest, giving presentations to the bursars, attending discussion groups, attending West End theatre productions like Hamilton.
 Depending on individual interests, Bursars will choose museums and work shadow opportunities.

 Stage Five: After travelling up to Scotland and seeing the sights of Edinburgh, the group will spend four days at The Burn - a country retreat belonging to Goodenough College.
 In this relaxing atmosphere, Bursar presentations will be concluded, trips will be undertaken to explore the surrounding countryside and opportunity given for pleasant relaxation.

-Bursars will then return to London for a final debrief.
+Bursars will then return to London for their Work Shadow day and a final debrief.